n1t5ua5/mls-monitor/README.md

 - Run python manage.py loaddata products.json
 - Exit the container's CLI & the MLS Monitor is yours
 - But you must request access to the values inside our .env file or create your own
-- If so, please add an .md file in the journals folder using your first name as the title & document your changes
+- In any event, please add an .md file in the journals folder using your first name as the title & document your changes

 CONFIGURATION: Use SwaggerAPI to ensure everything works properly.